Hertevin

 Hertevin, officially Ekindüzü, (Արդվան, Hertevîn) is a village in the Pervari District of Siirt Province in Turkey.

 It was one of the last Assyrian villages in the country prior to Sayfo.
-The village is now populated by Kurds and had a population of 315 in 2021.
+The village is now populated by Kurds of the Şakiran tribe and had a population of 315 in 2021.

 The hamlet of Yukarı Ekindüzü is attached to the village.

 Name

 There is no single correct spelling for the name of the village.
 Spellings used by sources include Artuvin, Hartiv, Artevna, Hertevina, Hertvin, Hertivin, Hertivinler and Ertevın.

 Other Armenian sources call it Artoun, Ertun or Arton.

 In Armenian, the village is called Artvan.

 Location

 The village is located on a mountainous plateau, in the Turkish region of Southeast Anatolia.
 It is 30 km west of Pervari, 60 km southwest of Lake Van, 70 km north of the Iranian border, and 68 km north of the Syrian border.

 The village is split in two parts.